eperrotin/eperrotin.github.io/_pages/publis.md

 **LDA**

 The Logic of Doxastic Attitudes is a framework developed by Emiliano Lorini as a hybrid between semantic and syntactic representations of knowledge and beliefs, based on the concept of belief bases as well as the notions of explicit and implicit beliefs.
 As for my work on this, see [this ECAI 2020 paper](https://hal.science/hal-03008589v1/file/1266_paper.pdf) on capturing distributed belief in the framework and [this KR 2022 paper](https://hal.science/hal-03873252v1/file/kr2022-0024-lorini-et-al.pdf) on situating the private belief base updates of LDA w.r.t. standard DEL actions.
-Coming soon in AAAI 2025: _A Computationally Grounded Framework for Cognitive Attitudes_ with Tiago de Lima, Emiliano Lorini and François Schwarzentruber, in which we show how to capture notions such as attraction, repulsion and motivation in the framework; see the extended version [here](https://arxiv.org/pdf/2412.14073?).
+In [this other AAAI 2025 paper](https://ojs.aaai.org/index.php/AAAI/article/view/33629) we show how to capture notions such as attraction, repulsion and motivation in the framework; see the extended version [here](https://arxiv.org/pdf/2412.14073?).

 **Belief Revision**